HHS/Head-Start-TTADP/docs/adr/0015-external-facing-api-design-and-implementation.md

 * existing API can continue to be optimized for UI considerations
 * new API can be more rigidly backwards-compatible
 * authentication schemes can be easily customized for each use
+* authorization can be scope-based and integrated into the full HSES OAuth implementation

 Cons: